 Assessments associated with this course are outlined below:

-Assessment will consist of a dissertation, coursework assignments and class tests.
+Assessment will consist of coursework assignments and class tests.

 Normally a 2.2 Honours degree (minimum 57%) or above in Psychology or an acceptable related discipline, or equivalent qualification acceptable to the University.

 Applicants with relevant work experience will be considered on a case-by-case basis.